brooth/jeta-site/mysite/home/markdown/custom-metasitory.md

     <h2>Custom Metasitory</h2>
 </div>

 If you want to create your own `Metasitory` implementation to use it in your project, well, *Jeta* allows that too.
-In this guide, we'll create one that based on an `XML` file.
+In this guide, we'll create one based on an `XML` file.
 I don't think it's a good idea but it's good enough for the illustration.

-So, the idea here is that we want to generate `XML` file which holds all the needed information about metacode: masters, their metacode and the annotations they use.
+So, the idea here is that we want to generate an `XML` file which holds all the required information about metacode: masters, their metacode and the annotations they use.

-First, we need to create a `MetasitoryWrite`.
-This class generates a metacode store, ie.`XML` file.
+First, we need to create a `MetasitoryWriter`.
+This class generates a metacode store, i.e.`XML` file.
 As in case of [custom processor](/guide/custom-processor.html) it must be a separate module.
 For this example we won't use any modern tools to built `XML` files but just write it as plain text to the output:

     :::java
     public class XmlMetasitoryWriter implements MetasitoryWriter {